Frequently asked questions

 - Do the registering property indicators record the de jure (concerning law) or the de facto (concerning practice)?

 The registering property indicators consider a limited liability company (or its legal equivalent).
 If there is more than one type of limited liability company in the economy, the limited liability form most popular among domestic firms is chosen.
 The limited liability company is located in the periurban area of the economy’s largest business city and is 100% domestically and privately owned.
-Additionally, the company performs general commercial activities and has 50 employees each, all of whom are nationals.
+Additionally, the company performs general commercial activities.

 The assumed property has a value of 50 times income per capita and is fully owned by the seller.
 The property had no mortgages or attachment, has been under the same ownership for the past 10 years, is registered in the land registry or cadastre, or both, and is free of title disputes.

-A procedure is defined as any interaction of the seller or buyer, and their agents (if an agent is required legally or in practice) with external parties, including government agencies, inspectors, notaries and lawyers.
+A procedure is defined as any interaction of the seller, the buyer, or their agents (if an agent is legally or in practice required) with external parties, including government agencies, inspectors, public notaries, architects, surveyors, among others.
+Interactions between company officers and employees are not considered.
 All procedures that are legally or in practice required for registering property are recorded, even if they may be avoided in exceptional cases.
+Each electronic procedure is counted as a separate procedure.
+Payment of capital gains tax is counted as a separate procedure but is excluded from the cost measure.
 Procedures that must be completed in the same building but in different offices are counted as separate procedures.
 If the parties must visit the same office several times for different sequential procedures, each visit is considered a separate procedure and is counted separately.
 It is assumed that the minimum time required for each procedure is 1 day except for procedures that can be fully completed online, for which the time required is recorded as half a day.
 Although procedures may take place simultaneously, they cannot start on the same day (that is, simultaneous procedures start on consecutive days).
-A procedure is considered completed once the company has received the final document, such as the company registration certificate or tax number.
-If a procedure can be accelerated for an additional cost, the fastest procedure is chosen, if it is more beneficial for the economy.

 The registering property indicators record both the law and the practice: